danostech/php8-stack/README.md

-# php8 develop environment w/ Docker
+# php8 development environment w/ Docker
 A Docker and PHP 8 development environment with NGINX and MariaDB.
 This is a minimal development environment.
 Take a look at the included files to learn more if you're interested.